Dan Blocker: Death

 On May 13, 1972, Blocker died in Inglewood, California, at age 43, of a pulmonary embolism, following gallbladder surgery at Daniel Freeman hospital.
 A news item provides these specifics: "Blocker went into the hospital for gall bladder surgery, developed a blood clot in his lung, and died".

 The writers of Bonanza took the unusual step of referencing a major character's death in the show's storyline that autumn.
 A 2011 report added that "this was to be the first time in television history that a show had dealt with, or even mentioned, the death of one of its characters".
 Specifics as to the death were not discussed in the series, but some years later, in the sequel series Bonanza: The Next Generation, one character stated that "Hoss drowned trying to save another's life".

 Bonanza lasted another season without Hoss, and the 14th and final season ended on January 16, 1973.
 That season was "by far the least popular and least requested season in the show's rerun package".
 Bonanza co-star Michael Landon said years later that whenever he needed to cry for a scene, he would think of Dan Blocker's death.

 Blocker's remains were interred in a family plot in Woodmen Cemetery, in De Kalb, Texas.
 The common grave site is marked by a plain stone with the name "B. Dan D. Blocker" engraved.
 Three family members are buried beside him – his father, mother, and sister.

+Dan's wife, Dolphia died on April 19, 2026 from a stroke at a local hospital near her home in Santa Barbara, California.
+She was 93.